originphp/framework/origin/docs/development/code-generation.md

 `bin/console make all Contact`

 If all went ok then you should be able to access your contacts app by `http://localhost:8000/contacts`

+Whats is really great, is if you look in the `plugin/make` folder you will find easy to edit templates, simply modify your html there, wrap up stuff in divs, add classes and then make the code.
+It requires no learning at all.

+There are number of vars which are used, and in most cases you wont even need to use these as you will modifying the html structure in the templates.

+`%model%` - BookmarksTag
+`%controller%` - BookmarksTags
+`%singularName%` - bookmarksTag
+`%pluralName%` - bookmarksTags
+`%singularHuman%` - Bookmarks Tag
+`%pluralHuman%` - Bookmarks Tags `%singularHumanLower%` - bookmarks tag `%pluralHumanLower%` - bookmarks tags `%controllerUnderscored%` - bookmarks_tags
+`%primaryKey%` - id